Yohaniii25/Clones/README.md

-This is a clone for Twitter
+This is a clone for Twitter using HTML, css